TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ### Check your understanding 3

-Using the built-in data set 'faithful':
+Using the built-in data set 'faithful' (Yellowstone National Park's 'Old Faithful' geyser eruption length vs. delay between eruptions):

 1) Assign the sample observations randomly so about 80% are in a training-set and the remaining 20% in a test-set.